 What To Do After An Accident At Work

-After a work-related accident, there are a few things you should do to protect your legal rights.
+If you were injured on the job, there are a few things you should do to protect your legal rights to compensation.

 by Anne Lane

 If you are injured in an accident at work you are probably entitled to workers compensation.
 Nearly every employer is required by state law to provide workers compensation insurance coverage for it's employees.
 If you suffer a job-related injury, here are a few important tips to protect your legal rights.